Entrepreneurship - Business

 • forestry control authorities

-The application has dedicated modules for planning, approvals, control, reporting, etc. Its purpose is to provide a clear record of the origin and movement of timber.
+The application has dedicated modules for planning, approvals, control, reporting, etc. Its purpose is to provide a clear record of the origin and circulation of timber.

-In order to be legally transported, the timber must be documented:
+In order to be transported legally, the wood must be documented:

-1. APV (act of value addition) for timber from authorised parts,
+1. APV (act de mise en valeur) for the timber from the authorized parts,

 2. Electronic register (SUMAL 2.0 Agent) for timber in warehouses,

-4. Customs import declaration (DVI) or FLEGT licence for timber imported from third countries,
+4. Customs Import Declaration (CDI) or FLEGT license for timber imported from third countries,

-5. Intra-Community documents (invoice, CMR, etc.) for timber imported from the EU,
+5. Intra-EU documents (invoice, CMR, etc.) for timber imported from the EU,

-6. Various minutes of surrender, inventory, seizure for other specific situations.
+6. Various minutes of surrender, inventory, confiscation for other specific situations.

 4. Accompanying notice